statdivlab/q2-breakaway/README.md

     Estimating diversity via frequency ratios.
 Biometrics.

 ### How to use q2-breakaway
 - For this tutorial we will be using data from the "Moving Pictures" data. q2-breakaway requires input of a FeatureTable of frequency counts.
+We recommend using a FeatureTable that has been generated from `deblur`/`vsearch` or `dada2` in `R` with pool = TRUE to make sure that singletons have not been completely filtered out.

-<a href="https://raw.githubusercontent.com/paulinetrinh/data/master/table.qza" download>table.qza</a>
+<a href="https://raw.githubusercontent.com/paulinetrinh/data/master/table-deblur.qza" download>table-deblur.qza</a>

 ```
 qiime breakaway alpha \
---i-table table.qza \
+--i-table table-deblur.qza \
 --p-metric richness \
 --o-alpha-diversity richness-better.qza
 ```